-As at 31 December 2013, 31 December 2012 and 1 January 2012 more than 90% of the Foundation's receivables are from related parties (see note 21).
-None of the Foundation's receivables are overdue and the Foundation believes that no impairment allowance is necessary in respect of receivables or bank balances.
+As at 31 December 2014 and 2013 none of the Foundation's receivables are overdue and most of the receivables were collected subsequent to the year end.
+In these circumstances, the Foundation believes that no impairment allowance is necessary in respect of receivables.

-19. Management commitments
+19. Commitments